lemoncho57/Teleporter-for-MSC/README.md

 # How to download
 In order to use the mod you need to download the application called MSCLoader.
 Link: https://github.com/piotrulos/MSCModLoader

-To download the mod you can either go to: https://www.nexusmods.com/mysummercar/mods/4480?tab=description  and download it from there or if you want to download it from here you need to go to Teleporter/Teleporter/bin/Debug and from there copy the file and paste it into the My Summer Car mods folder.
+To download the mod you can either go to: https://www.nexusmods.com/mysummercar/mods/4480?tab=description  and download it from there or if you want to download it from here you need to go to Teleporter/Teleporter/bin/Debug and from there copy the file Teleporter.dll and paste it into the My Summer Car mods folder.

 # How to use